“BIRTH OF PHARAOH” CHAPTER 2

 She creeps to me, bares her soul and says, “Die, evil little space crawler.”

-I promise, I will call on another day when it’s a good time.
-You are bound here until death and afterwards, because you cannot travel soulwise, and that’s sad to know.
+My Lady, I promise, I will call on another day when it’s a good time.
+You are bound here until death and afterwards, because you cannot travel soul wise to Planet Po, and that’s sad to know.

 You spit!
 You say friends gone wild all year round?

-Yet, this Shamus sensed The Slave in my eyes less than one week ago.
-I had to affirm all his men that the Slave is gone.
+Yet, this Shamus sensed The Slave in my eyes less than one week ago, calling “family of witches” instead of the proper phrase, Ay-Ta-Fa-Ye.
+Suddenly, he rambled on about some Slave, and so I had to affirm all his men that the Slave is dead.

 My Lady, I have changed my mind.
 Once more and then it’s the last: Shamus relayed that the planet is thought to be called Po, but I don’t believe that’s its real name.
 Do you?

-No, you refuse to be nice to you though I’ll continue to pay you with kind words and every piece of data.
+No, you refuse to be nice to you though I’ll continue to pay you with kind words and every piece of information.
+I am dying here, this night.

 In return, I owe you a debt so that, My Lady, you move much too slowly now.
 You are sleeping but awake in a dream state.
 Feel it everywhere tonight with me.